Christopher Fielden

 I'm a writer.
 I use my published short stories as case studies in the hope that the information and advice provided might help other writers become published authors.
 I hope you'll learn from my mistakes and therefore have a better chance of winning prizes in short story competitions or having your work published in magazines.
-That's the aim, anyway!
+That's the aim, anyway.
 Of course, if anyone just wants to read my stories, that's great too.
-Quick links on this page:

-advertise - books - challenges - competitions - music - services
+advertise - books - challenges - competitions - donate - music - services

 stories - submit - tips - to hull & back

-All the short stories and writing resources on this website are provided for you to use / enjoy free of charge.
+All the short stories and writing resources on this website are provided for you to enjoy/use free of charge.
+However, to ensure that all the content on the website remains available to everyone, I have to make enough profit to cover the operating costs.
+If you are able/would like to donate anything to help me keep the website free to use, it would be very much appreciated.

 Towards the bottom of the homepage is a full introduction to the site.
-If you want to skip that, you can go straight to the most popular areas of the website, listed below for convenience.
+If you want to skip that, you can go straight to the most popular areas of the website, listed below for convenience (also linked to in the 'quicklinks' at the top of the page).

 I provide some of my published short stories to read free of charge in the short story section of the website.
 Most of them are fantasy stories written in a humorous style.